mars13-tech/BlueTeam-Journey/Week1/Day2-Notes.md

 ## 💪 Challenges Faced
 [Be honest - what was difficult today?]
-- "Cisco course has a lot of reading, needed to stay focused"
+- Cisco course has a lot of reading, needed to stay focused.

 ## ✅ What Went Well
 [What was easy or enjoyable?]
-- "TryHackMe room was engaging and interactive"
+- TryHackMe room was engaging and interactive

 ## 🎯 Tomorrow's Goals (Day 3)